enter-haken/gaming_rig/README.md

 Cloud gaming provided by yourself.

+With this terraform project, you can create a Windows instance with

+* Nice DCV Server installed
+* current NVIDIA Grid drivers
+* and Steam

+It uses **spot instances** in a **region next to you**.

+When the instance is provisioned, you can start installing your games.

+In best case

+* spot instances are available
+* instance price is high enough
+* all necessary software is installed

+you can **start with zero configuration**.

 ## before you start

 you have to **create an AWS account** if none exists yet.